A Saucerful of Secrets: Recording

-Songs
+Composition and music

 Unlike The Piper at the Gates of Dawn, which was dominated by Barrett's compositions, A Saucerful of Secrets contains only one Barrett original: "Jugband Blues".
-AllMusic described that with A Saucerful of Secrets, "the band begin to map out the dark and repetitive pulses that would characterize their next few records."
-Wright sings or shares lead vocals on four of the album's seven songs, and contributes vocals on the eleven-and-a-half-minute instrumental opus "A Saucerful of Secrets", making this the only Pink Floyd album where his vocal contributions outnumber those of the rest of the band.
+Ritchie Unterberger of AllMusic assessed that with A Saucerful of Secrets, "the band begin to map out the dark and repetitive pulses that would characterize their next few records."
+He described the sound as "spacy, ethereal material" that still "retain[ed the] gentle, fairy-tale ambience" of the previous album.

 With Barrett seemingly detached from proceedings, it came down to Waters and Wright to provide adequate material.
-The opening, "Let There Be More Light", written by Waters, continues the space rock approach established by Barrett.
+The opening, "Let There Be More Light", written by Waters, continues the space rock approach established by Barrett on their debut LP on songs like "Astronomy Domine" and "Interstellar Overdrive".
 "Let There Be More Light" evolved from a bass riff that was part of "Interstellar Overdrive".
-Both "Remember a Day" and "See-Saw" use the childlike approach that was established on their debut.
+Both "Remember a Day" and "See-Saw" use a similar whimsical approach that Barrett had also established on their debut.
 Wright remained critical of his early contributions to the band.

 "Set the Controls for the Heart of the Sun" was first performed with Barrett in 1967.
 The success of the track was such that it remained in their live setlist until 1973 where it appeared in a greatly extended form.
 Waters later performed the track during solo concerts from 1984 and later.
-Waters borrowed the lyrics from a book of Chinese poetry from the Tang Dynasty, like Barrett had used in "Chapter 24".
+Waters borrowed the lyrics from a book of Chinese poetry from the Tang dynasty, like Barrett had used in "Chapter 24".

 "Corporal Clegg" is the first Pink Floyd song to address issues of war, a theme which would endure throughout the career of Waters as a songwriter for the band, culminating on the 1983 album The Final Cut.
 The title track was originally written as a new version of "Nick's Boogie".
 The track is titled as four parts on Ummagumma.
 A staple in the band's live set until summer 1972, a live version of the song was recorded on 27 April 1969 at the Mothers Club in Birmingham for inclusion on Ummagumma.

 "Jugband Blues" is often thought to refer to Barrett's departure from the group ("It's awfully considerate of you to think of me here / And I'm most obliged to you for making it clear that I'm not here").
 A promotional video was recorded for the track.
 The band's management wanted to release the song as a single, but it was vetoed by the band and Smith.